AdobeDocs/pass.en/help/authentication/passing-client-information-device-connection-and-application.md

 #### JavaScript SDK {#js-sdk}

-The AccessEnabler JavaScript SDK builds by default a client information JSON object, which will be passed to Adobe Primetime Authentication services, unless overridden.
+The AccessEnabler JavaScript SDK builds by default a client information JSON object, which will be passed to Adobe Pass Authentication services, unless overridden.

 The AccessEnabler JavaScript SDK supports **overriding only** the "applicationId" key from the client information JSON object through the [setRequestor](/help/authentication/javascript-sdk-api-reference.md#setrequestor(inRequestorID,endpoints,options))'s *applicationId* options parameter.